airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `sellable_online_quantity` | The total sellable quantity of the variant for online channels. | `MISSING` | ❌ 0.00 | No good match found. |
 | `_fivetran_synced` | {{ doc('_fivetran_synced') }} | `product_variants._airbyte_extracted_at` | 🟢 1.00 | The mapping of '_fivetran_synced' to '_airbyte_extracted_at' is perfect and standard for all tables. |

-### Mapping from Airbyte `fulfillments` to Fivetran `fulfillment_event`
+### Mapping: Airbyte `fulfillments` to Fivetran `fulfillment_event`

 - Table Match Confidence Score: 🟢 0.85
 - Table Completion Score: ❌ 0.30

-#### Evaluation

-The table match score is high because most of the fields seem to relate to fulfillment events, matching the expected domain.
-However, many fields have 'MISSING' expressions, leading to a lower completion score.
+- Summary Self-Evaluation: _The table match score is high because most of the fields seem to relate to fulfillment events, matching the expected domain.
+However, many fields have 'MISSING' expressions, leading to a lower completion score._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |